I wrote this post in June 2020, before Zani was diagnosed with cancer and passed away three months later. I’m leaving it in the present tense.

 It’s odd, the things that finally make you break down and cry when your dog is sick or injured.
 This is the story of one of those times, and how I came to see the need to muzzle-train sweet, affiliative little Zani, who is approximately the least likely dog on earth to bite someone.

-As it happened, Zani already had an appointment with her ophthalmologist scheduled the next day.
+Zani already had an appointment with her ophthalmologist scheduled the next day.
 And the ophthalmologist is at the same practice as the emergency vet.
 So I took Zani for a two-for-one appointment.

 I went to bed that night nauseated and wanting to cry because of the weird thing that was wrong with her nose.
 This was not just a cut or scratch.
 Besides being bloody on the outside, her muzzle was swollen and the “wrong color” inside the nostril.
-I’m sparing you a photo but it looked awful.
+I’m sparing you a photo, but it looked awful.

 My mental balance deserts me when I must wait for medical care for a suffering animal, and I particularly hate withholding water.
 They don’t understand.
 I fought back almost-panic.
 But we made it through the night.
 The morning went well.
 I called the emergency/specialty practice first thing, and they said the ER could coordinate with the eye doctor to get both things done earlier than her original appointment.

 To explain what happened when she saw the eye doctor, I have to go back in time.
-I first started giving Zani eye drops in November of 2018 under the direction of her primary vet.
+I first started giving Zani eye drops in November 2018 under the direction of her primary vet.
 From day one, I made them a fabulous experience.
 She got half of a thin slice of “Black Forest Ham” lunch meat after each drop.
 She would come and get happily into position for every session, every day.
 I was applying drops up to seven times per day, some of them painful, but most neutral or even soothing.
 That all went well until we cut out some of the nice drops, which left a higher percentage of painful ones.

 The high-concentration tacrolimus drops obviously stung.
 Her happy cooperation with the eye drops routine decreased, and she developed some evasive maneuvers.
 But, being Zani, they were more like “please don’t” than “no way are you going to put that in my eye again.”
-When I would gently hold her head, she would whip her head to the left, then to the right.
+When I would first put my hands around her head, she would whip her head to the left, then to the right.
 I allowed this without restraint.
 After that, she would settle down and hold still, and I could apply the drops and give her the great treat.
 This became our new routine.
 I dreaded giving her the eyedrops.
 She cooperated so nicely under the circumstances, after her token resistance.
 It almost made it worse.
 She was such a good sport.
 I felt awful about doing something several times a day that hurt her.

 I am embarrassed to report my failure to prevent the worsening of the experience for her.
 I messed up.
 In retrospect, I should have kept applying some painless, benign drops like artificial tears, some pretend drops with the cap on the bottle, and some head handling involving no eye stuff at all.
 All of it well reinforced.
 But I didn’t think to do it, so Pavlov got me.
 So did the Matching Law, as we started building up an unpleasant history with more hurty eyedrops.
 The physical sensation of getting an eyedrop went from painful perhaps 25% of the time to 50% of the time.
 That change was all it took.
 Even though the eyedrop still predicted her favorite treat, the event was no longer a happy one.